-

 Office No. 2202, Floor 22, Al Tabarak Tower, Al Mamzar, Sharjah, UAE

-infrastructure and resources.
-Hence, the benefits of small class sizes and
+Hence, the benefits of small class sizes and colleges equipped with full

-colleges equipped with full facilities and qualified faculty always attract
+facilities and qualified faculty always attract Indian students.
+While this may

-Indian students.
-While this may seem like a distant reality in the nation as of
+seem like a distant reality in the nation as of now, in Germany it is quite

-now, in Germany it is quite common.
-Yes, world-class infrastructure with modern
+common.
+Yes, world-class infrastructure with modern facilities, an

-increasing interest among Indian students in the gem of Western and Central
+interest among Indian students in the gem of Western and Central

 Europe—Germany.